Thefrt74/opnsense-barracuda-f800/docs/04-installing-opnsense.md

 -assigning WAN / LAN at the console
 -the default LAN IP the system lands on
--how you reached the web UI for the first time -(default is https://192.168.1.1, user root, the password you just set) -->
+-(default is https://192.168.1.1, user root, the password you just set) -->